Purchase & Distribution Terms and Conditions

 1. AQB warrants to Purchaser/Distributor that Products will conform to the terms of the applicable purchase order.
-The product contained in any shipment or delivery made by AQB ordered by Purchaser/Distributor are guaranteed, as of the date as such delivery, not to be misbranded within the meaning of the Federal Food Drug, and Cosmetic Act.
+The product contained in any shipment or delivery made by AQB ordered by Purchaser/Distributor are guaranteed, as of the date of delivery, not to be misbranded within the meaning of the Federal Food Drug, and Cosmetic Act.
 Product must be in compliance with all federal state and local laws.
-Purchaser/Distributor warrants to AQB that after Purchaser/Distributor takes possession of Products, Products will (a) continue to conform to all U.S. food safety standards, hygiene, labeling, and storage requirements; and (b) be of a quality that conforms to industry standards and be fit for human consumption.
+Purchaser/Distributor warrants to AQB that after Purchaser/Distributor takes possession of Products, Products will (a) continue to conform to all U.S. and any other applicable food safety standards, hygiene, labeling, and storage requirements; and (b) be of a quality that conforms to industry standards and be fit for human consumption.

 2. The Parties will, at its own expense, (a) maintain all certifications, credentials, licenses, and permits necessary to conduct its business; (b) not engage in any activity or transaction involving the Products that violates any law or regulation; (c) comply with all industry standards for the storage, processing, and shipment of seafood, including the maintenance of HACCP certification and adherence to Good Manufacturing Practices and best aquaculture practices; and (d) comply with all applicable laws, regulations, and related guidance.
 The Parties will provide copies of all certifications and inspection reports relating to its operations, and the Parties from time to time have the right to inspect the other Party’s facilities during regular business hours on reasonable notice.